zowe/docs-site/docs/user-guide/api-mediation/api-mediation-update-password.md

 Add the parameter `newPassword` on the login endpoint `/gateway/api/v1/auth/login`.

 The Gateway service returns a valid JWT with the response code `204` as a result of successful password change.
 The user is then authenticated and can consume APIs through the Gateway.

-A response code of `401` is thrown if it is not possible to change the password for any reason.
+A response code of `401` is thrown if it is not possible to change the password.

 ### Change password with SAF provider via API Catalog